cloudify-cosmo/docs.getcloudify.org/content/cli/workflows.md

 $ cfy workflows list -d nodecellar-blueprint
 ...

-Listing workflows for deployment nodecellar-blueprint...
+This command ists the workflows for the nodecellar-blueprint deployment.

 Workflows:
 +----------------------+----------------------+--------------------+------------+